aalm/GD32_I2C_CAN_FIRMWARE/readme.md

 ## Development environment and tools

-This project is compiled with GCC 8.3.1 arm-none-eabi.
+This project is compiled with Keil 5.37 and ARMCLANG >= 6.18, or CMake >= 3.20 and GCC 8.3.1 arm-none-eabi.

 Simulation tools can use JLink or something SWD-compatible.